 - Uterine artery embolization is an option for women who wish to preserve the uterus but are not interested in pursuing fertility.
 It is a minimally invasive procedure but associated with a much higher risk of treatment complications and readmissions to hospital than hysterectomy.

 - Magnetic resonance guided focused ultrasound is an emerging and novel procedure with very limited data to date.
 It cannot treat large fibroids.
 It was only introduced to Australia in 2009.
 Future studies will be required before the technique can be recommended as an alternative treatment for fibroids.

-- Women who have no or only mild symptoms: Wait and see, yearly scans or Mirena (if the periods are mildly stronger than usual)
+- Women who have no or only mild symptoms: Wait and see, yearly scans with the GP or IUD.

-- Women who wish to fall pregnant: myomectomy
+- Young women who wish to fall pregnant: myomectomy

 - Women with significant symptoms or symptoms that recurred after conservative treatment and who do not wish to maintain fertility: hysterectomy